 If you never tried this fantastic and easy recipe, you should asap!
 It has roasted tomatoes, red peppers, almonds, and a few other ingredients.
-It comes together quickly and is truly a versatile sauce, good for pasta, sandwiches, a dip, with fish, chicken, and more.
+It comes together quickly and is truly a versatile sauce, good for pasta, sandwiches, as a dip, over fish, chicken, and more.
 It ranks among my favorite sauces.
 I make a large batch and eat it every single day until it's gone.
-True story.

 It's a tomato-based sauce originating in Spain.
 There are several versions, and, similar to gazpacho, some have bread and some don't.

-- Red bell peppers - a lot of times I roast all ingredients together and that's it.
-Other times I use jarred or roasted bell peppers (I buy Spanish piquillo peppers online).
+- Red bell peppers: sometimes, I roast all ingredients together, and that's it.
+I also use jarred or roasted bell peppers (I buy Spanish piquillo peppers online).
 They're a time saver and delicious.
 I usually have tomatoes and garlic in the house that I can roast, but not red bell peppers.

-- Almonds - you can buy already skinned almonds.
-Since I almost always have whole almonds at home, I do take the time to peel them, which is something I don't usually do for other recipes.
+- Almonds: you can buy already-skinned almonds.
+Since I almost always have whole almonds at home, I take the time to peel them, which I don't usually do for other recipes.
 But for this one, I do like it because it adds a creamier texture.
-But you can use the whole almonds, absolutely!
+But you can use whole almonds, absolutely!
 After all, it's meant to be an easy romesco sauce recipe.

 - Garlic: roasting it before is a game-changer.
 So much flavor without the acrid undertone.